Hollywood Squares: Bonus game

 The Bonus game on the front end plays very similar to the 2002–2004 version of the Bergeron years.
-The contestant will run through the 9 celebrities within 60 seconds by agree or disagree to a statement read about them.
-Unlike the Bergeron version, the host automatically starts with the celebrity in the upper left hand corner moving right, until they either run out of time or reach the celebrity in the lower right hand square.
+The contestant will run through the nine celebrities within 60 seconds by agreeing or disagreeing to a statement read about them.
+Unlike the Bergeron version, the host automatically starts with the celebrity in the upper left-hand corner moving right, until they either run out of time or reach the celebrity in the lower right-hand square.
 After the front half has been run through, the 2nd half of the bonus game is different from the Bergeron version.
 Instead of keys, all the squares have an envelope in them, eight containing solid blue cards and one containing the prize of $25,000 on it.
 If one of the celebrities captured in the front half of the bonus round has the $25,000 card in their envelope, or if all nine celebrities are captured, the contestant wins the prize.
-If it happens to be in one of the squares they got incorrect, then they leave with just their winnings from the main game.